xxfoundation/elixxir-docs/gateway_mixing.md

 design articulated in this document is a more appropriate solution.
-That being said, a funnel node as described in their approach would essentially be a node that mixes all the traffic traversing the network for a specific time duration.
-This could potentially be implemented with either continuous time mixing as in the case of `Stop and Go` and `Poisson` mix strategies or a batch mix strategy.
+That being said, a funnel node as described in their approach would essentially be a node that mixes all the traffic traversing the network for a specific time duration; and does so without performing any cryptographic operations, instead relying on TLS for bitwise unlinkability.

+This could potentially be
+implemented with either continuous time mixing as in the case of `Stop and Go` and `Poisson` mix strategies or a batch mix strategy.
+Either way there must be some mixing delay added in order to not allow for trivial timing correlations between input and output messages.

+## Traffic Padding

+## Inner Gateway Payload Encryption Decryption

+## Mix Strategy